micuzzo22/weihsDTA/README.md

 ### Cumulative & Incremental Heat Release

-Use the `fsadf` function to return a list of cumulative and incremental heats over a given temperature range at a particular step size.
+Use the `calculate_incremental_cumulative_heat` function to return a list of cumulative and incremental heats over a given temperature range at a particular step size.
 The data can be used to make a plot like the one shown below.

 ![Eliot_Wainwright-2020_AlZr_heats-cumulative](https://github.com/micuzzo22/weihsDTA/assets/114498532/a2eb9a43-7f8c-47ca-aaa6-cdc09f2bb76a)
 Figure 11 from Ref [^1].
 Shows the cumulative heat release for Al:Zr powder at 25C increments to compare the contribution of intermetallic vs oxidation heat leading to ignition.